unosquare/litelib/README.md

 1. Create your model classes.
 All model classes must extend from `LiteModel`.
 There are a few class and property attributes that LiteLib understands.
 See the examples below.
 2. Create your context class.
 It must extend `LiteDbContext`, and it must expose your `LiteDbSet` classes
 3. Use your context class.
-Example provided in the following section.
+An example provided in the following section.

 ## Example

 Create your model class.
 Use the `Table` attribute to specify the name of the table you want to map your model to.
-Also note we inherit from `LiteModel`.
+Also, note we inherit from `LiteModel`.
 If you wish to create a unique index on a column, use the `LiteUnique` attribute on a property.
 If you wish to index a column, then simply use the `LiteIndex` attribute.
 Please note properties with complex datatypes will not be mapped to the database.

 ```cs
 namespace Models